Battle of Germantown: Battle

 A thick fog clouded the battlefield throughout the day, greatly hampering coordination.
 The vanguard of Sullivan's column, upon Germantown Road, opened fire upon the British pickets on Mount Airy, just after sunrise at 05:00.
 The British pickets fired their cannon in alarm, and resisted the American advance.
 Howe rode forward, thinking they were being attacked by foraging or skirmishing parties, and ordered his men to hold their ground.
 It took a substantial part of Sullivan's division to finally overwhelm the British pickets, and drive them back into Germantown.

 Howe, still believing his men were facing only light opposition, called out; "For shame, Light Infantry!
 I never saw you retreat before!
 Form!
 Form!
 It is only a scouting party!"
 Just then, three American guns came into action, opening fire with grapeshot.
 Howe and his staff quickly withdrew out of range.
 Several British officers were shocked to see their own soldiers rapidly falling back before the enemy attack.
 One British officer later described the number of attacking Americans as "overwhelming".

-Cut off from the main force, Colonel Musgrave, of the British 40th Regiment of Foot, ordered his six companies of troops, around 120 men, to barricade and fortify the stone house of Pennsylvania Chief Justice Benjamin Chew, called Cliveden.
+Cut off from the main force, Lieutenant Colonel Thomas Musgrave, of the British 40th Regiment of Foot, ordered his six companies of troops, around 120 men, to barricade and fortify the stone house of Pennsylvania Chief Justice Benjamin Chew, called Cliveden.
 The American troops launched a determined assault against Cliveden; however, the outnumbered defenders repulsed their attempts, inflicting heavy casualties.
 Washington called a council of war to decide how to deal with the fortification.
 Some of his subordinates favoured bypassing Clivden entirely, leaving a regiment behind to besiege it.
 However, Washington's artillery commander, Brigadier General Henry Knox, advised it was unwise to allow a fortified garrison to remain under enemy control in the rear of a forward advance.
 Washington concurred.